YopDude/speedrun-wiki-sync/README.md

   --all-categories
 ```

-What this does:

-* `--section "OoT"`
-  The name of the section as it already exists on the wiki page.

-* `--game "oot"`
-  The speedrun.com game slug to pull categories from.

-* `--out ./mappings/zeldawiki/ocarina.json`
-  Where the generated mapping file will be written.

-* `--all-categories`
-  Includes all categories found for the game, giving you a complete starting point to edit and refine.
+This generates a **starting point only**.

-The output file is **not meant to be final**.
-You are expected to edit it by hand to match real wiki rows.
+The output is expected to be edited by hand to match real wiki rows.

 ---